chirantar/chirantar/README.md

 ### Hi there 👋

-🔭 I have been working as a Software Development Engineer for around 4 years and it's a great journey so far.
+🔭 I have been working as a Software Development Engineer for around 5 years and it's a great journey so far.

-    Developing windows applications using C#, .Net.
+   Having experience in developing windows applications using C#, .Net, C++, QT, QML.

-🌱 I'm also learning Flutter in the meantime.
+   After my stint as windows app developer I am now working as Cloud backend engineer using GCP, python, webapp2, flask, app-engine, google analytics, sql, no-sql, redis, memcache etc;

-🤔 I also get my hands dirty on competitive coding sometimes.
+- 📫 You can reach me out on linkedin: https://www.linkedin.com/in/chirantar/

 <!--